etrusci-org/quotes/markdown/quotes.md

 ## Anthony Bourdain

 - Maybe that's enlightenment enough: to know that there is no final resting place of the mind no moment of smug clarity.
 Perhaps wisdom... is realizing how small I am, and unwise, and how far I have yet to go.

+## Anton Checkhov

+- Only during hard times do people come to understand how difficult it is to be master of their feelings and thoughts.

 ## Apsixaristw